Skip to content

 16th March 1987, Mixed Paper ArticleBy Chaitanya KalbagApril 30, 202512 Comments

-Philippine investigators recover millions by seizing funds of ex-leader’s ‘cronies’ MANILA Former President Ferdinand Marcos-and his associates still control vast amounts of funds circulating in the country’s economy, the head of a government panel tracking the ousted leader’s “hidden wealth” said Sunday Ramon Diaz, chairman of the Presidential Commission on Good Government, said in an…
+Philippine investigators recover millions by seizing funds of ex-leader’s ‘cronies’ Chaitanya Kalbag MANILA, Reuters: Former President Ferdinand Marcos and his associates still control vast amounts of funds circulating in the country’s economy, the head of a government panel tracking the ousted leader’s “hidden wealth” said Sunday Ramon Diaz, chairman of the Presidential Commission on Good…

 Manila Phone loan marks major creditor initiative